Box-Robotics/ros2-ouster-tools/README.md

 ### Software

-- [DHCP Server](ouster_tools/doc/dhcp_server.md): A wrapper around `dnsmasq` for giving the Ouster its IP address.
+- [DHCP Server](ouster_tools/doc/dhcp_server.md): A wrapper around `dnsmasq` for giving the Ouster its IP address -- stable.
-- [PMC node](ouster_tools/doc/pmc_node.md): A ROS2 node for monitoring the PTP time sync between the Linux host and the LiDAR.
+- [PMC node](ouster_tools/doc/pmc_node.md): A ROS2 node for monitoring the PTP time sync between the Linux host and the LiDAR -- stable.
 - [Lifecycle Component Manager](ouster_tools/doc/driver_component_manager.md):
-  A lifecycle manager for the LiDAR driver when being run in a component container.
+  A lifecycle manager for the LiDAR driver when being run in a component container -- still under development.
+- [HDF5 Recorder](ouster_tools/doc/h5.md): A node to record Ouster topics to H5 -- still under development.

 ### Supplementary Documentation